 2. Avoiding Laminated/Engineered Lumber

 If you want to avoid laminated/engineered lumber to avoid extra glues (see this article to see what I mean), this has to be considered very early in the design.
-You can only span so far with traditional lumber.
+You can only span so far with traditional lumber, so this will change the whole design of the house.

 3. Avoiding Ductwork